All About Post Office Fixed Deposit Scheme

 Q3.
-What are the tenure options available in the post office fixed deposit?
+What are the tenure options available in the post office FD?

-The tenure options that are available in a post office fixed deposit scheme are- one year, two years, three years, and five years.
+The tenure options those are available in post office fixed deposit scheme are- one year, two years, three years, and five years.

 Q4.
-What is the maximum amount limit under the post office fixed deposit?
+What is the maximum amount limit under the fixed deposit?

 There is no limitation on the maximum amount but it has to be in the multiples of Rs.
 100.

 Q5.
-What is the minimum amount required in the Post office fixed deposit?
+What is the minimum amount required in the fixed deposit?